Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 #figure(image("images/state.png", width: 45%),
         caption: "A state in the game of tick-tac-toe")<state>

-=== Observation
+==== Observation
 An observation is a partial description of a state.
 Instead of providing complete information about the environment, the observation provides only the information acquired by the agent.
-Observations are often used when the agent does not have access to complete information about the environment, such as in a partially observable environment (POMDP) (#todo("getref")).
+Observations are often used when the agent does not have access to complete information about the environment, such as in a partially observable environment (POMDP).
 The observation is denoted as:
 - $O$ is the observation space
 - $o_t$ is the observation at time $t$ in the observation space, given that $o_t in O$ An analogy for an observation is being in a room where only what is in front is visible, while what is behind cannot be seen.
 In this case, the observation is the information visible in front, but not the complete information about the room.

-=== Action
+==== Action
 An action refers to the possible movement the agent can perform in the environment.
 In the case of the game of tic-tac-toe, the possible actions are placing a mark in one of the available cells out of the 9 cells.
 For example, in the previous example @state, the "O" player has the following possible actions to choose from: [top left, top center, middle right, bottom left, bottom center, bottom right].
 In mathematical notation, $a$ is used to represent an action (e.g., "top left") and $A$ to represent the action space (e.g., the list of all actions mentioned above).
 - $A$ is the action space of the environment
 - $A(s)$ is the action space available in state $s$ (e.g., the list of all actions available in the state $s$)
 - $a$ is an action in the action space, given that $a in A$
 - $a_t$ is the action at time $t$ in the action space

-=== Transition
+==== Transition
 The transition is the function used to represent the change of a given state after taking an action.
 It is a probability function used to represent the stochasticity of an environment.
 A real-life example can be taken from sports: when about to perform an action like a squat or a sprint, a cramp or muscle tear may occur, placing the body in an unexpected state.
 This illustrates the stochastic nature of an environment.
 Using this example:
 - $s$ or $s'$ is the state of the body when it is "healthy"
 - $c$ is the state of the body when it is "cramped" or "unhealthy"